 – I watched zebras giving birth and saw babies take their first steps.

-I spent the rest of my time traveling down the Garden route, there’s so much to do and so much to see.
+I spent the rest of my time traveling down the Garden route.
+There’s so much to do and so much to see.
 The beaches are beautiful, white sands and royal blue seas.

 Tips to leave you with

-– Something can happen to you in your house, crossing the street, going to work.
+– Something can happen to you in your house, just by crossing the street, going to work.
 Life is full of risks, take calculated ones and enjoy life.
 We really do only have one life.

 – Believe in yourself, push your comfort zone, push your boundaries.
 You can do it.